ayrna/orca/doc/orca-tutorial.md

 ```
 The source code of this example is in [exampleERAHHoldout.m](../src/code-examples/exampleERAHHoldout.m).
 As can be checked, the `cvpartition` function performs the partitions, receiving the target vector.
 The targets are used in order to obtain a stratified partition.

+---

-***Exercise*** : you should prepare a `30holdout` set of partitions for the dataset `ESL`, which is included in the folder [exampledata](/exampledata).
+***Exercise 3*** : you should prepare a `30holdout` set of partitions for the dataset `ESL`, which is included in the folder [exampledata](/exampledata).
 Try to find the description of this dataset in the Internet and spot the main differences with respect to ERA.

+---

-***Exercise*** : train classifiers for both `ERA` and `ESL` datasets, using the same experimental design you used in the [experiment section](orca-tutorial.md#launch-experiments-through-ini-files).
+***Exercise 4*** : train classifiers for both `ERA` and `ESL` datasets, using the same experimental design you used in the [experiment section](orca-tutorial.md#launch-experiments-through-ini-files).
 Compare the results obtained for both datasets.
 Generate bar plots for comparing accuracy and AMAE.
 Which one is better classified?
 Which one is better ordered?

+---

 ### Warning about highly imbalanced datasets